efemkay/obsidian-mcl-docs/src/site/notes/docs/02 Multi Column/06-list-grid.md

 If you have consecutive group of list that you actually meant to be a separate lists, ensure to properly "break" it by placing either a header, horizontal line or `<br/>` tag in between

-> This option require your Obsidian to be installed with installer version 1.1.9 or higher (note that there are installer and app versions).

 Here's an example markdown:
 ```md
 - #### Core Work #mcl/list-grid